 The collection is used for educational demonstrations at local schools, the university, and for other local groups.
 Husbandry-related research is also conducted, with the best husbandry resulting in successful breeding.
 Most of the animals used in demonstrations are bred in the lab.
 The Herpetarium is run by student volunteers that feed, handle, and care for the lab residents.
-They are also quite good at talking Dr. Underwood into expanding the collection.

 Inside the Lab

 The animals in the BGSU Herpetarium are maintained by student volunteers.
 Volunteers are trained on proper reptile and amphibian husbandry and are responsible for the care and safety of their animals.
 Depending on the species, volunteer duties may range from feeding and cleaning to handling the animals on a daily basis.
 The Herpetarium ensures that animals are cared for in a manner that is healthiest for the species in a captive setting.

 Students also have the unique opportunity to be involved in Herpetology demonstrations and tours.
 During these demonstrations, students learn how to handle and present the animals, offering a great hands-on experience in a public setting.

 Volunteering in the Herpetarium is open to all class levels of students from any college of the University.
 If desired, students may receive 1-3 credit hours for their participation in the Herpetarium through BIOL 4530 (Amphibian and Reptile Husbandry) or 1 credit hour through BIOL 4540 (Bio Lab Tour).

 If desired, students may receive 1-3 credit hours for their participation in the Herpetarium through BIOL 4530 (Amphibian and Reptile Husbandry) or 1 credit hour through BIOL 4540 (Bio Lab Tour).
 Their course descriptions are as follows: